 What is a Hypercardioid, or Unidirectional polar pattern?

 A hypercardioid mic has a tighter pickup angle and offers more side-rejection than a cardioid pattern.
 It is, however, slightly sensitive to sound sources that are directly behind the mic.
 A hypercardioid recording pattern provides better isolation from room noise and nearby instruments and can offer better feedback resistance than a cardioid mic, but you need to maintain a more consistent position directly in front of the mic.
-This type is exceptionally useful for recording certain instruments like drums, and recording on-camera audio (in what are called “shotgun” mics).
+This type is exceptionally useful for recording specific instruments like drums, and recording on-camera audio (in what are called “shotgun” mics).

 What is a Supercardioid polar pattern?

-This kind of pattern is very similar to that of a hypercardioid, but slightly different.
-Technically, hyper-cardioid microphones have an angle of maximum rejection at 109.5 degrees, whereas the super-cardioid microphone has its angle of maximum rejection at 125.3 degrees.
+This kind of pattern is very similar to that of a hypercardioid but slightly different.
+Technically, hyper-cardioid microphones have an angle of maximum rejection at 109.5 degrees, whereas the super-cardioid microphone has an angle of maximum rejection at 125.3 degrees.
 If you’re having a tough time deciding between a hypercardioid and supercardioid microphone, you can’t really go wrong with either as a highly directional mic, as they are both great at isolating a subject at a distance.

 What is a Bidirectional polar pattern?